Post

 • It has an extra thread that detects when the delay runs out and executes the task if it is not yet cancelled.

-There are couple of complications.
+There are a couple of complications.

-The client expect a Future object when it submits a task.
-Normally the Future object is created by the real Executor when a task is submitted.
+The client expects a Future object when it submits a task.
+Normally this Future object is created by the real Executor when a task is submitted.
 The whole point in this wrapper is that it does not submit the task right away for execution, so it needs to create and return its own Future object to the client to satisfy the Executor interface, and then make sure that this Future from the wrapper is connected to the real Future returned by the real Executor after the task is submitted after the delay.
 Fortunately the Future class exposes the set_result() and set_exception() functions to manipulate the internal state of a Future.
 So connecting the two Futures is as simple as wrapping the original task into:

 1